Start9Labs/documentation/site/source/user-manual/upgrade-02/upgrade-kit.rst

    .. note:: If it does not show up, please power down Embassy, unplug it, plug it back in, and boot Embassy again

 #.
 You will now need to make a password for your Embassy.
 It needs to be a strong password.
 This password protects your Embassy.
 It can be the same one that you used prior to migration, or a new one.
 Either way, make it strong, and make a backup of it.
-Without this you will **LOSE ALL ACCESS** to your Embassy!

 #.
 Embassy will now recover all your data from your old Embassy and once finished, you will hear a _bep_, followed by a _chime_.